EarthEdSTEM/earthed-iot-programs-tutorials/T_Servo.md

 ## Step 1 - Control a Servo Motor
 Servo Motor tutorial
 --------------------
+![](https://raw.githubusercontent.com/EarthEdSTEM/earthed-iot-programs-tutorials/master/Images/Earth%20Ed%20Horizontal%20Logo.png)
-In this tutorial, we will use[variables](https://launchschool.com/books/ruby/read/variables) to control a servo.
+In this tutorial, we will use [variables](https://launchschool.com/books/ruby/read/variables) to control a servo.
 By using variables, inputs from users or sensors, can be stored and used to control when the servo moves and by how far.
-![](https://raw.githubusercontent.com/EarthEdSTEM/earthed-iot-programs-tutorials/master/Images/Earth%20Ed%20Horizontal%20Logo.png)

 ## Step 2 - Collect the parts. @unplugged
 Collect the parts